MSCI Japan Empowering Women Index

 4 By number of indexes and by assets tracking the indexes compared with publically available information produced by FTSE and S&P Dow Jones

-5 As of June 2017, based on Bloomberg, Morningstar and MSCI data.
-Active AUM includes data as of Match 31, 2017 reported on June 30, 2017 by eVestment
+5 As of September 2017, based on Bloomberg, Morningstar and MSCI data.
+Active AUM includes data as of June, 2017 reported on September, 2017 by eVestment.
+Data excludes mandate or policy benchmark related assets.